danieltuzes/pip_package_demo/README.md

 You cannot make any modification to an already uploaded version, you need to create a new one.

-1. Modify the version number (defined in `setup.cfg`, and in this case, the setup reads this value from `pmdemo/my_mod.py`), follow the rules of the [naming conventions](https://semver.org/#summary)
+1. Modify the version number (defined implicitly in `setup.cfg`), follow the rules of the [naming conventions](https://semver.org/#summary)
-2. Create a new package with the same command `python -m build`
+2. Create a new package with the same command e.g. `python -m build`
 3. and upload only the new files, e.g. by deleting all but the newest 2 files from the `dist` folder

 If you really want to overwrite a version, you need to delete the project from the repository and recreate it again.